AnonCatalyst/Coeus-OSINT-ToolBox/README.md

-# Coeus OSINT Framework 🌐🔍
+# Coeus OSINT ToolBox 🌐🔍

 ## ⚠️ **NOTICE:**
-- ``Currently, a curated collection of OSINT tools and resources, providing a solid foundation for your OSINT operations.
-However, this is just the beginning.
-My vision is to evolve the Coeus-OSINT-Framework into a comprehensive, full-fledged desktop application that integrates not only external links but also custom-built tools, plugins, and features.``

-Welcome to the Coeus OSINT Framework, your comprehensive open-source intelligence (OSINT) platform designed to empower individuals and organizations with effective tools for gathering intelligence from open sources.
+Welcome to the Coeus OSINT ToolBox, your comprehensive open-source intelligence (OSINT) platform designed to empower individuals and organizations with effective tools for gathering intelligence from open sources.

 ## Overview ℹ️

-The Coeus OSINT Framework offers a wide array of tools and resources categorized into different sections to facilitate intelligence gathering activities.
-Whether you're conducting background checks, exploring web resources, or seeking development tools, this framework provides a range of options to suit your needs.
+The Coeus OSINT ToolBox offers a wide array of tools and resources categorized into different sections to facilitate intelligence gathering activities.
+Whether you're conducting background checks, exploring web resources, or seeking development tools, this toolbox provides a range of options to suit your needs.

 ## 📚 Table of Contents